 8. Distribute the estate to beneficiaries

-9. Keep full accounts
+9. Keep full accounts and finalise tax

-The legal concept covering executor liability is devastavit — Latin for “he has wasted” — which describes the misapplication or squandering of estate assets.
+The legal concept covering executor liability is devastavit, Latin for “he has wasted”, which describes the misapplication or squandering of estate assets.
 Examples that have given rise to devastavit claims include:

 - Selling estate property for less than its market value

-- Paying the wrong debts or paying them in the wrong order
+- Paying the wrong debts, or paying them in the wrong order

 - Distributing assets to beneficiaries before settling all debts and taxes